passportxyz/passport-docs/pages/model-based-detection/tutorials/double-verification.md

 ---
-title: Model based verification
+title: Double Verification with the Model Based Detection and Stamp-based APIs
 description: This tutorial introduces the Ethereum activity model and unique humanity double-scoring method
 ---

-# The Ethereum activity model scorer
+# The Model Based Detection API

-The Ethereum activity scorer is a machine learning model trained on known Sybil and non-Sybil Ethereum account data that examines the transaction history for a given Ethereum address and assigns it a trust score.
+The ETH activity model is one of the available machine learning models trained on known Sybil and human EVM account data that examines the transaction history for a given Ethereum address and assigns it a trust score.

-Gitcoin passport expose an API endpoint that accepts an Ethereum account as a query parameter and returns the score, having run the model remotely on the Gitcoin server.
+Passport exposes an API endpoint that accepts an Ethereum account as a query parameter and returns a score between 0 (likely Sybil) and 100 (likely human), having run the model remotely on the Passport server.

-The model itself is a black box whose outcome is based on ~50 features.
-Some applications may be happy to rely on this model alone; however, it is advisable to offer the unique humanity model as a fallback to support use cases that require specific reasoning for an accounts acceptance/rejection to be reported.
+The model itself is a black box whose outcome is based on 50+ features.
+Some applications may be happy to rely on these models alone; however, it is advisable to offer the Stamp-based verification method as a fallback to support those users who might not have had the chance to build up a strong account history, such as crypto beginners or experts who utilize multiple wallets for different activities.

-This tutorial will walk you through integrating the Ethereum Activity model and the unique humanity endpoints in your application.
+This tutorial will walk you through verifying with both the ETH Activity model and the Stamp-based method in your application.

 ## Prerequisites

-Before we delve into this, it's important to note that there are a few preliminary steps you need to complete in order to use the Passport API.
+Before we delve into this, it's important to note that there are a few preliminary steps you need to complete in order to use the Model Based Detection and Passport API.
 Please ensure that these prerequisites are met before proceeding with the guide.

-1. You have created a Passport Scorer and received a Scorer ID
+1. You have created a Passport Scorer and received a Scorer ID (for the Passport API)
-2. You have an API key
+2. You have an API key (for both)

 If you haven't completed the preliminary steps above please refer to our [getting access guide](../getting-access) first.
 Once you're done with that, return here and continue with this walkthrough.

-**Note** these preliminary steps are **only** required for the Passport API (unique humanity) check and **not** for the Ethereum activity model scorer.

 ## The app